mikerae/string-rota/README.md

 #### Build, deploy and open app on Heroku
 After some trouble-shooting (see bugs and fixes) the default Django landing page was shown on the Heroku deployed site.

+#### RSNO Program and Player Data
+Access to live RSNO data was not within the scope of this project.
+This access was assumed.
+To simulate live project data and current player data then following data was received from the RSNO in csv form:
+- a 4 week schedule of orchestal projects
+- a list of string player names and their Annual Natural Free Day Allocation These csv files were imported into a google worksheet.
+The worksheet data was accessed using google drive and gspread APIs.
+Pandas, Numpy and Janitor libraries were used to clean the data and import it into the required string-rota models.